Casualties of the Russo-Ukrainian war: Foreign civilians

 Paul Urey and Dylan Healy, two British aid workers, were captured by Russian forces.
 Healy was charged with 'forcible seizure of power' and undergoing 'terrorist' training, but later released on 21 September 2022, while Urey died in captivity.
 An American citizen was also detained by pro-Russian separatists forces and accused of 'participation in pro-Ukrainian protests'.
 He was released on 28 October 2022, and reached Ukrainian-controlled territory by 14 December.

 Foreign fighters

-Excluding the Russian and Ukrainian military casualties, at least 2,021–2,367 combatants, foreign citizens or foreign-born, were killed during the war.
+Excluding the Russian, North Korean, and Ukrainian military casualties, at least 3,935–5,352 combatants, foreign citizens or foreign-born, were killed during the war.
 By January 2023, another 1,000 had been wounded while fighting on the Ukrainian side.
 Below is a list of the nationalities of foreign combatant casualties.